Walter Jekyll: Life in Jamaica

-Walter set sail for Jamaica from Southampton on 24 October 1894.
+Jekyll set sail for Jamaica from Southampton on 24 October 1894.
 Aside from a brief visit to England in 1895, he spent the rest of his life there.
+Accompanying him was his long-time companion Lieutenant-Colonel Ernest Boyle.

 Following a narrow escape in a landslide in the 1907 Kingston earthquake he moved to Bower Hill, Lucea.
 He soon gained a reputation for a broad range of knowledge and a generosity in sharing it.
 Local residents would go to him to resolve queries concerning questions of music, literature, religion, botany and science.
 The phrase "Ask Mr. Jekyll" became popular at this time.
 He regularly organised seminars on a Saturday morning covering music and literature.

-However, his musical skills were particularly noted.
+His musical skills were particularly noted.
 Not only did he publish a significant collection of Jamaican folk songs, but he would regularly practice on his grand piano at precisely 1pm each day with the windows open.
 Local residents would gather nearby to listen to him play.

+Jekyll became a mentor to Jamaican-born poet and writer Claude McKay, whom he met when McKay was seventeen, and may have been a lover.
+Jekyll later had a mentoring relationship other young men: a singer Johnny Lyons, and a Jamaican peasant, whom McKay's brother described as "an ignorant fellow from Hanover Parish", and to whom he left his estate.

-Walter Jekyll was buried in the graveyard of the Hanover Parish Church, Lucea.
+Jekyll was buried in the graveyard of the Hanover Parish Church, Lucea.
 On his tombstone this epitaph is inscribed: "Musician, gardener, philosopher, teacher, and writer, he lived 34 years in this Island of his adopting, where he gave himself to the service of others and was greatly beloved by all who knew him."